Department of Physics & Astronomy

 Research Locations: AGO sites

 This project addresses questions about energy transfer in the Earth's radiation belts and auroral plasma physics.
-Energetic plasma interacting with the geomagnetic field in the near-Earth space (geospace) environment emits electromagnetic waves across the radio spectrum, and ground-based measurements of these waves are used as diagnostic tools to investigate various processes in geospace.
-This investigation takes advantage of an existing network of radio receivers at Automated Geophysical Observatory (AGO) sites (Weatherwax A-112) located from -70 to -85 degrees of invariant geomagnetic latitude and operating in the frequency range from extra-low to high frequencies.
-The Antarctic continent is ideally suited for these types of natural radio wave experiments since it is largely devoid of anthropogenic electromagnetic interference such as power line harmonics and radio frequency broadcast transmissions.
-The project will focus on studies of three geophysically important plasma waves: Chorus waves, auroral hiss, and auroral kilometric radiation (AKR).
+Energetic plasma interacting with the geomagnetic field in the near-Earth space (geospace) environment emits electromagnetic waves across the radio spectrum.
+Ground-based measurements of these waves are used as diagnostic tools to investigate various processes in geospace.
+This investigation takes advantage of an existing network of radio receivers at Automated Geophysical Observatory (AGO) sites located from -70° to -85° of invariant geomagnetic latitude and operating in the frequency range from extra-low to high frequencies.
+The Antarctic continent is ideally suited for these types of natural radio wave experiments since it is largely devoid of anthropogenic electromagnetic interference such as radio-frequency broadcast transmissions.
+The project will focus on studies of three geophysically important plasma waves: chorus waves, auroral hiss, and auroral kilometric radiation (AKR).
 Chorus waves are believed to be a major driver of radiation belt electron acceleration and loss.
 The auroral hiss and AKR waves are generated in the auroral acceleration region and have the potential to be used for remote sensing of this complex and poorly understood near-Earth region.

 Field Season Overview: